Tasks¶

 The Task Group represents an assignment given to a ThreatConnect user.

-Retrieve Tasks¶
+Retrieve Tasks

-Filtering Tasks¶
+Filtering Tasks

 When retrieving Tasks from ThreatConnect, it is possible to filter the results.
 Results can be filtered on the following data points:

-Filter | Data Type | Operator(s) |
+Data Type |

 ---|---|---|